Jollerprutt/proxmox-node/README.md

 >  *  Any X86 hardware to complete a 3x host Proxmox cluster
 >  *  Hardware example: Intel i3/i5/i7 NUC models with 16Gb RAM and 1x LAN NIC
 >
->  **Network Hardware**
+>  **Network Appliances**
 >  *  Ubiquiti UniFi Network Switches (Gen2 preferably).
 >
 >  **Optional Stuff**
->  * NAS - Synology DiskStation, FreeNAS, File Server - Not required for **Build A**.
+>  * NAS Storage - Synology DiskStation, FreeNAS, QNAP, File Server - Not required for **Build A**.

-In my opinion the better homelab solution is **Build Type A**.
-This solution provides you performance, flexibility, a file server solution and is fully expanadable and upgradable to your growing needs.
-But when choosing your components always buy genuine or *cloned compatible* Intel I350 network cards (4x LAN NIC's), install EEC Ram and most important only use server or enterprise grade SSD drives for the Proxmox root OS (Warning: consumer grade SSDs will wear out FAST!).
+In my opinion the better solution is **Build Type A**.
+This build provides the best value and performance, flexibility to upgrade LAN (10Gbe), RAM, CPU and expand storage capacity in phases when required.
+Most of all its repairable with off-the-shelf components.
+But when choosing your components always install genuine or *cloned compatible* Intel LAN network cards, preferably EEC Ram and most definitely only ever install enterprise grade SSD drives for the Proxmox OS and cache.
+Consumer grade SSD will wear fast!

-Whether you choose **Build Type A** or **Build Type B** you can expand anytime by adding two (2x) low wattage **Build Type C** hosts so you can create a Proxmox cluster.
-A minimum of three Proxmox nodes is needed to form a quorum in the event a node fails.
+Whether you choose **Build Type A** or **Build Type B** you can expand anytime by adding two (2x) low wattage **Build Type C** hosts to create a Proxmox cluster.
+A minimum of three Proxmox hosts is needed to form a quorum in the event a host fails.

-I use Ubiquiti UniFi Network gear which is easy to configure and maintain.
+I use Ubiquiti UniFi Network appliances because its easy to configure and for me reliable.

 Network prerequisites are:
 - [x] Layer 2 Network Switches